Hello Kitty Online: Thailand

 SanrioDigital announced C2 Vision as the publisher of HKO in Thailand on October 14, 2009.
 The Thai version of HKO went into closed beta on May 28, 2010, with a commercial launch on July 5, 2010.
 HKO Thailand permanently closed on December 24, 2011.

 North America

 Aeria Games was chosen as the publisher for the North American release, with a transition back to Sanrio Digital occurring on June 1, 2010.

-Brazil

-GameMaxx will publish Hello Kitty Online in Brazil.

 Global in-game events

 On January 16, 2010, Sanrio Digital announced Food For Friends 2, the charity-driven in-game event to raise donations for charitable causes.
 The mechanics were similar to the previous Food For Friends, with players from North America, Singapore, Malaysia and Europe invited to participate.
 During the 10-day event, players from the various regions donated in-game items which were converted to US$18,038.30, the donations being delivered to Doctors Without Borders in response to the earthquake in Haiti.

 A new event, Chocolate Harbor Rescue, was released on September 9, 2010.
-During the event, players accumulate points which be used to calculate a charitable contribution as follows:
+During the event, players accumulate points which were used to calculate a charitable contribution as follows: